Roachns/Recruit-to-Riches/README.md

 National Football League Draft Data: https://www.pro-football-reference.com/years/2017/draft.htm

-### Visualization Inspiration
+### Preesntation and Visualization
-Our team will present our findings in a variety of visualizations including waffle charts, heat maps, bubble charts, and other to be determined more complex vizuals.
+Our team will present our findings in an html format which tells a compelling story through the use of a variety of visualizations including waffle charts, heat maps, bubble charts, and others created via the JavaScript libraries D3 and Leaflet.
 [Vizualizations ideas](example_visuals.md)